Climate Strikes – End Fossil Occupy

 May 1968

-The EndFossil website urges young people to emulate previous student rebellions.
-They refer to is the revolutionary movement in France of May 1968 as one of these rebellions. https://endfossil.com/press/ What is important about May 1968, and what made the movement so powerful, was that it drew in the French working class.
+The EndFossil website urged young people to emulate previous student rebellions.
+They referred to the revolutionary movement in France of May 1968 as one of these rebellions.
+What is important about May 1968, and what made the movement so powerful, was that it drew in the French working class.
 Manual workers demonstrated alongside students, shaking the foundations of the French ruling class.

 Power in today’s world resides in the wealthy north (and China).
 A real challenge these governments will only succeed with the support of the majority of the people in these countries.
 This means developing a coherent platform that people will believe in, and policies that will not harm the livelihoods of the majority of the population of each country.